About the Certificate in Ministry Supervision (Micro-credential)

 Entry Requirements

-Admission to the Certificate in Ministry Supervision (Micro-credential) is open to New Zealand students.
+- Admission to the Certificate in Ministry Supervision (Micro-credential) is open to New Zealand Citizens and Permanent Residents.

-In order to gain admission, applicants must have achieved the following:
+In order to gain admission, applicants under 20 must have achieved the following:

 For special admission requirements (including English language) view the Academic Regulations and Calendar.